haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 The state of a proposal changes over time depending on the phase of the process and the decisions taken by the HF Technical Track.
 A given proposal can be in one of several states:

 0. **Discussion:** The proposal is being discussed informally on discourse.
 In this phase the proposal only exists informally, no pull request exists yet.
 1. **Submitted:** A pull request has been opened against the proposals repo.
+2. **Validated:** The submitted proposal has been validated for conformity to the [proposal template](proposals/TEMPLATE.md), and made all necessary changes to the proposal name and its location in the repo.

-2. **Under review:** The proposal will be under review until the next available Tech Track meeting takes place.
+3. **Under review:** The proposal will be under review until the next available Tech Track meeting takes place.

-3. **Under revision:** Authors are addressing the issues pinpointed throughout the discussion and feedback process from the community and/or the HF Technical Track.
+4. **Under revision:** Authors are addressing the issues pinpointed throughout the discussion and feedback process from the community and/or the HF Technical Track.

-6. **Dormant:** When a HIP has been under revision for more than two iterations (that is, no progress has been made since the last review), it’s considered dormant, in which case any related activity will be paralyzed and the HF Tech Track will not allocate more resources to it.
+5. **Dormant:** When a HIP has been under revision for more than two iterations (that is, no progress has been made since the last review), it’s considered dormant, in which case any related activity will be paralyzed and the HF Tech Track will not allocate more resources to it.

-7. **Postponed:** The HIP has been postponed under some concrete conditions.
+6. **Postponed:** The HIP has been postponed under some concrete conditions.
 When these are met, the HIP can be resubmitted.

-8. **Rejected:** The HIP has been rejected with a clear and full explanation.
+7. **Rejected:** The HIP has been rejected with a clear and full explanation.

-9. **Merged:** The HIP has been accepted and has been merged into the repo.
+8. **Merged:** The HIP has been accepted and has been merged into the repo.

 ## How do I submit? ##